JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 This gives us a lot of information.
 Basically, we looked at the type tag a couple of times trying to allocate the tuple during event 51911, but other than that, nothing read or wrote it since event 51839.
-We also know that during event 51839 it must have still had the correct value, since otherwise we would have seen the crash.
+We also know that during event 51839 it must have still had the correct value, since otherwise we would have seen the crash there.
 At this point, we basically have the full story:

-At some point after event 51839, something flipped the low bit of the high byte of either the array itself or the value of the type pointer in the svec of types.
-This causes the type cache lookup (the `type_hash` stuff we saw above to fail), causing the program to try to allocate a new type for this tuple, which then crashes because it tries to actually look at the type, causing the original segfault.
+At some point after event 51839, something flipped the lowest bit of the high byte of either the type tag of array itself (at memory location `0x7f0478f5aa08`) or the value of the type pointer in the svec of types (at memory location `0x436487c0`).
+This causes the type cache lookup (the `type_hash` function we saw) to fail.
+As a result, the program tries to allocate a new type for this tuple, which then crashes because it attempts to actually look at the type corrupted type pointer.
+The observed segfault results.
 During replay, the bit does not get flipped, the type cache lookup succeeds and the program just goes along normally.

 What kind of issues could cause a bit flip like this?
 We already checked for obvious explanations like a weird kernel or strange devices, which leaves more obscure causes: CPU microarchitecture issues